MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 dab add BookAuthor --source dbo.books_authors --permissions "anonymous:*"
 ```

-to add the new entity and then run
+To add the new entity and then run

 ```shell
 dab update Book --relationship authors --target.entity BookAuthor --cardinality many --relationship.fields "id:book_id" dab update Author --relationship books --target.entity BookAuthor --cardinality many --relationship.fields "id:author_id"
 ```

-to add the aforementioned relationships to the newly created `BookAuthor` entity, and then
+To add the aforementioned relationships to the newly created `BookAuthor` entity, and then

 ```shell
 dab update BookAuthor --relationship book --target.entity Book --cardinality one --relationship.fields "book_id:id" dab update BookAuthor --relationship author --target.entity Author --cardinality one --relationship.fields "author_id:id"
 ```

-to add the relationships from `BookAuthor` to `Book` and `Author` entities.
+To add the relationships from `BookAuthor` to `Book` and `Author` entities.
 With the provided configuration DAB will be able to handle nested queries like the following:

 ```graphql
 {